Money Done Right may be compensated if you make a purchase after clicking on a link.

 There are a huge variety of trading tools and accounts are serviced by a clearing agency.

-Ally Invest also offers a managed portfolio service, which is similar to a robo-advisor.
+Ally Invest also offers a Cash-Enhanced Managed Portfolio, which is similar to a robo-advisor.

 Fees are lower compared to typical fund managers.